Beginning of 2016, my parents moved.

 Or you may find me backcountry skiing, or cycling somewhere near Grenoble, depending on the season, and when I can spare some time.

-Because I’m the lucky dad of a lovely 2 years-old boy, and this is indeed a full time job !
+Because I’m the lucky dad of two lovely boys, and this is indeed a full time job !